ACdev27/fm_testimonials_grid_section/README.md

 ### What I learned

-CSS Grid is a great tool to quickly create complex layouts,and also makes it easier to modify your page element with medie queries to adapt your layout for differnt screen sizes.
+CSS Grid is a great tool to quickly create complex layouts, and it also makes it easier to adjust your page elements with medie queries to adapt your layout for different screen sizes.

 ## Author